ronak-d/Shopmee.com/README.md

 # Demo Link:
 - Chakra Ui used for making a website responsive.
 - Random Ui has been made by me.
-- Includes Products pages as well
+- Includes Products pages as well as main product page which has all the products at the same place.